500 grams white sugar

 Best made with a stand mixer!!!

 Combine sugar and water in a small saucepan and boil rapidly until it reaches 248 degrees on a candy thermometer.
 Meanwhile whip egg whites on medium until they start to break up.
-Add Cream of Tartar and continue whipping on high until they are stiff.
+Whip on high until they are stiff.
 This usually is the same length of time as it will take for the sugar and water to reach 248 degrees.

 Once the sugar syrup is at temperature, slowly and very carefully (it is dangerously hot) pour into the whipped egg whites in one slow steady stream.
 Try not to let it hit the whisk as it will spray crystals onto the edge of the bowl which you dont want because if they get in your piping bag it can gum up your tip.